-18 Sep Padstow gets cooler by the mile – out of town for the hippest restaurants
+18 Sep Padstow gets cooler by the mile – two out of town restaurants

 As Padstow gets busier and the prices of commercial premises and rents move further into the stratosphere a new generation of culinary entrepreneur is looking further afield to enhance the Camel delta experience.
-Two of our favourites are Margot’s, that opened this year at the Trevisker Garden Centre a mile or so out of town on the B3276, and Strong Adolphos perched above the achingly hip Hawksfield lifestyle retail development on the Atlantic Highway A39, near Wadebridge.
+Two of our favourites are Trevisker’s Kitchen & Dining, that opened last year at the Trevisker Garden Centre a mile or so out of town on the B3276, and Strong Adolphos perched above the achingly hip Hawksfield lifestyle retail development on the Atlantic Highway A39, near Wadebridge.

-So you can imagine how pleased Kim and I were when earlier this year Adrian resurfaced at an all new purpose built Margos a short ways out of town.
-The new Margot’s is within a bright and airy timber framed structure, joined at the hip to the reinvigorated garden centre.
+Within a bright and airy timber framed structure Trevisker’s is joined at the hip to the reinvigorated garden centre that sells much more than plants.
 With an exposed gable roof and a partially open kitchen at the far end.
-There is a large terrace restaurant adjoining it for sunning afternoon teas.
+There is a large terrace restaurant adjoining it for sunny afternoon teas.
 Glass and natural wood pervade and the feeling is open and faintly Scandinavian.